Porsgrunn - Full time

 Gain international experience

 You can take parts of the master's degree in Process Technology abroad.
-To study or take an internship abroad can give you the opportunity to expand your international skills and adaptability.
+To study abroad can give you the opportunity to expand your international skills and adaptability.
 It can make you more attractive in the labour market.
 USN has exchange programs with universities around the world that makes it possible for you as a student to travel abroad.

 Semester exchange to USN